-- to identify and support pupils requiring SEND provision as early as possible on entry to our school - to provide a differentiated curriculum appropriate to the individual - to involve parents/carers and pupils in decision making, and to keep parents/carers fully informed of their child's progress and attainment - to involve children as much as possible in evaluating their own progress; setting objectives, and making decisions about their future SEND provision - to provide support and advice for all staff working with pupils who have special educational needs and disabilities - to ensure all pupils are able to develop their individual learning strengths and preferences (visual, auditory, kinaesthetic) within an enriched learning environment - to enable teachers to work in partnership with parents and carers to achieve the best outcomes for all pupils - to work within the guidance of the SEND (Special Educational Needs and Disability) Code of Practice 2014, considering the guidance provided by DCS Schools
+- to identify and support pupils requiring SEND provision as early as possible on entry to our school - to involve parents/carers and pupils in decision making, and to keep parents/carers fully informed of their child's progress and attainment - to involve children as much as possible in evaluating their own progress: setting objectives, and making decisions about their future SEND provision - to provide support and advice for all staff working with pupils who have special educational needs and disabilities - to ensure all pupils are able to develop key skills (e.g. physical, emotional, social, cognitive, academic) within an enriched learning environment - to enable teachers to work in partnership with parents and carers to achieve the best outcomes for all pupils - to work within the guidance of the SEND (Special Educational Needs and Disability) Code of Practice 2014, considering the guidance provided by MOD Schools oversee inclusion and are responsible for ensuring that inclusive practices are implemented effectively throughout the school.
+We aim to optimise opportunities for participation and achievement across all areas of school activity (social, curricular, physical) by: